coffee-clang/cup-components/docs/DEPENDENCIES.md

 LLVM-family builds use CMake, Ninja, the platform compiler, Python and the build utilities required by the selected LLVM projects.

 LLDB additionally uses Python, SWIG, libxml2, LZMA and terminal-editing support according to the selected platform recipe.
+Windows LLD also enables libxml2 for its COFF configuration; any resulting non-system runtime DLLs are handled by the normal Windows runtime-closure mechanism rather than by copying the build environment wholesale.

 Each LLVM-family package configures only the LLVM projects needed to produce its declared payload.
 The exact per-tool project selection is owned by [Tool packages](TOOLS.md#llvm-project-selection).